Guloba/CinemApp-repo/README.md

 Developed with Flutter & Dart
 Back-end as Firebase for authentication and monitoring payments and orders.
 Stripe for making payments.
-MTN MoMO API used for mobile money payments
+MTN MoMo API used for mobile money payments

 Features